tatoforever/snapdragon-gsr/README.md

 ## Quick Readme (also included in the HLSL file)

+### SGSR is used the same way FSR1 is used.
+Like this:

+- Call SGSR pass right after you anti-alias (if) your image and before applying any kind of noise or grain to it
+- Provide a low ress RT (the size you are rendering your scene) to the SgsrYuvH() function.
+Keep in mind your viewport/screen size must be the size you want to upscale (max up to 2x).

+### Integration:

 1. Include the `sgsr_mobile.hlsl` file in your post-process shader.

 2. Use the `UNITY_DECLARE_TEX2D` Macro as it takes care of both the Texture and Sampler declaration, like so: